elliotBraem/public-goods-news/docs/docs/developers/configuration.md

 }
 ```

-Note that unlike stream configuration:
+Key differences from stream configuration:

-- `transform` is required for recap (content must be summarized)
+- 🔄 `transform` is required (content must be summarized)
-- `distribute` is required for recap (summarized content must be distributed)
+- 📢 `distribute` is required (summaries must be distributed)

-Messages included in a recap will be removed from the submissions feed table after the recap is generated and distributed.
+📝 Note: Messages in a recap are removed from the queue after distribution.